Chapter 7 Mass spectrometry

 Proteins as the functional units in all living organisms, and they are highly dynamic.
 The caterpillar and the resulting butterfly have the same genome.
 The complement of all the expressed proteins, termed the proteome is however very different.

 There are different modalities of the proteome that are of interest.
-In addition to the presence or amount of protein in a biological samples, it is also important to study the interactions between proteins forming protein-protein complexes, the presence of post-transcriptional modification (such as, for example, phosphorylations), the rate at which proteins are produced and degraded, or where the proteins reside inside a cell.
+In addition to the presence or amount of protein in a biological sample, it is also important to study the interactions between proteins forming protein-protein complexes, the presence of post-transcriptional modifications (such as, for example, phosphorylations), the rate at which proteins are produced and degraded, or where the proteins reside inside a cell.

 The technique of choice to study proteins in a high throughput way is mass spectrometry.